FG-s-Modlists/FGs-Modlists-Site/content/livingskyrim/readme.md

 Lastly, [Gamepad++](https://www.nexusmods.com/skyrimspecialedition/mods/27007?tab=files) is included if you plan on playing the list with a controller.
 Reading the mod page for this mod is not optional if you're going to use it.

 ### ENB
-By default, Living Skyrim comes bundled with six ENB presets that you can choose between: Amon Reborn, Ominous, Pi-CHO, Re-Engaged, Silent Horizons, and TNT.
-ENB is turned on by default and the Silent Horizons preset is already enabled for you.
+By default, Living Skyrim comes bundled with six ENB presets that you can choose between: Culminated, Ominous, Pi-CHO, Re-Engaged, Silent Horizons, and TNT.
+ENB is turned on by default and the Culminated preset is already enabled for you.

 To switch between presets, launch ENB Organizer from within Mod Organizer 2.
 If you receive a message about ENB Organizer being unable to update, this is normal and can be safely ignored.
 Now, follow these instructions: